Integral field spectrograph: Lenslet array

+Instruments like the Spectrographic Areal Unit for Research on Optical Nebulae (SAURON) on the William Herschel Telescope and the Spectro-Polarimetric High-Contrast Exoplanet Research (SPHERE) IFS subsystem on European Southern Observatory (ESO)'s Very Large Telescope (VLT) use this technique, in the TIGER and BIGRE version respectively.

 Fiber array

 The sky image given by the telescope falls on a fiber-based image slicer.
-It is typically made of a few thousands fibers each ~ 0.1 mm diameter, with the square or circular input field reformatted into a narrow rectangular (long-slit like) output.
+It is typically made of a few thousands fibers each about 0.1 mm diameter, with the square or circular input field reformatted into a narrow rectangular (long-slit-like) output.
 The image slicer output is then coupled to a classical long-slit spectrograph that delivers the datacubes.
-A sky demonstrator successfully undertook the first ever IFS observation in 1980.
+A sky demonstrator successfully undertook the first Fiber based IFS observation in 1990.
 It was followed by the full-fledged SILFID optical instrument some 5 years later.
-Coupling he circular fibers to a square or hexagonal lenslet array led to better light injection in the fiber and a nearly 100% filling factor of sky light.
+Coupling the circular fibers to a square or hexagonal lenslet array led to better light injection in the fiber and a nearly 100% filling factor of sky light.

 Pros are 100% on-sky spatial filling, an efficient use of detector pixels and commercially available fiber-based image slicers.
 Cons are the sizable light loss in the fibers (~ 25%), their relatively poor photometric accuracy and their inability to work in a cryogenic environment.
-The latter limits wavelength coverage to < 1.6 μm.
+The latter limits wavelength coverage to less than 1.6 μm.

-This technique is used by instruments in many telescopes (such as INTEGRAL at the William Herschel Telescope), and particularly in currently ongoing large surveys of galaxies, such as CALIFA at the Calar Alto Observatory, SAMI at the Australian Astronomical Observatory, and MaNGA which is one of the surveys making up the next phase of the Sloan Digital Sky Survey.
+This technique is used by instruments in many telescopes (such as INTEGRAL at the William Herschel Telescope), and particularly in currently ongoing large surveys of galaxies, such as the Calar Alto Legacy Integral Field Area Survey (CALIFA) at the Calar Alto Observatory, the Sydney-AAO Multi-object Integral-field spectrograph (SAMI) at the Australian Astronomical Observatory, and the Mapping Nearby Galaxies at APO (MaNGA) which is one of the surveys making up the next phase of the Sloan Digital Sky Survey.